tweag/nix-ux/first_steps_with_nix.md

  This is called a **manifest**, and it contains all of the metadata that Nix needs to build your project.

- Here’s what is in `src/hello.sh`:
+ Here's what is in `src/hello.sh`:

  ```bash
  echo "Hello, world!"
  ```

 Nix generated a "hello world" project for us.
-Let’s build it:
+Let's build it:

 ```console
 $ nix build